A lot or a little?

-Parents need to know the name Demi Lovato, because she's being touted by many as the next big Disney superstar to follow in Miley Cyrus' tween footsteps.
-Her music has an edgier sound than Cyrus and her lyrics are heavier than the Hannah Montana-style party pop in some songs; several deal with relationship dysfunction, break-ups, and fights.
-These are the first songs off Lovato's upcoming album that were leaked on YouTube Check back in August for our full review.
+Parents need to know the name Demi Lovato, because they're being touted by many as the next big Disney superstar to follow in Miley Cyrus' tween footsteps.
+Their music has an edgier sound than Cyrus and their lyrics are heavier than the Hannah Montana-style party pop in some songs; several deal with relationship dysfunction, break-ups, and fights.
+These are the first songs off Lovato's upcoming album that were leaked on YouTube.

 What's the story?

 The Disney tween music juggernaut continues with the debut of Demi Lovato's album, DEMO.
-With production help from the Jonas Brothers, the pop album is slated to hit young girls' iPods in August (check back then for a full album review).
+With production help from the Jonas Brothers, the pop album is slated to hit iPods in August.
 For now, samples of the album are available on YouTube.
 Lovato's career began as a preschool favorite on Barney and Friends and has grown up to star in several Disney Channel projects.
 The 16 year old has been compared to Miley Cyrus and has many fan sites already online.

 Is it any good?

 The songwriting, which has been credited to Lovato (although not confirmed), is awkward at best.
 "The only noises in my head are consumed of your voice/from all the pain and hatred/how long can you kick somebody down before a foot breaks?"
 Some lyrics are down-right silly, such as this line from "Shadow" ("I noticed something/it followed me along the way…for now we'll call it my shadow and it said will you replace it so you'll be with me everywhere I go").
-Lovato's vocals are energetic and fun on a few tracks, like "That's How You Know" and "Mirror," but when she tries to tackle more mature emotion her inexperience shows.
-Hopefully the full album will show off her entertaining personality, down-to-earth charm, and better lyrics and vocals.
+Lovato's vocals are energetic and fun on a few tracks, like "That's How You Know" and "Mirror," but when they try to tackle more mature emotion their inexperience shows.
+Hopefully the full album will show off their entertaining personality, down-to-earth charm, and better lyrics and vocals.